(mirrored on GitHub)

 The POSIX driver depends on POSIX.1-2008 interfaces, and the

 requires a POSIX-compatible make(1).

 At runtime, you will need QBE, an assembler, and a linker for the target system.
-Currently, my personal QBE branch is recommended, since it may address some issues that have not yet made it upstream.
 Since the preprocessor is not yet implemented, an external one is currently required as well.

 All architectures supported by QBE should work (currently x86_64 and aarch64).

 The following targets are tested by the continuous build and known to bootstrap and pass all tests:

 config.mk appropriate for

 your system.
 If your system is not supported by the configure script,

 you can create these files manually.